dtt101/superhero/README.md

 ## TODO

- * Test quality
- * Add load more button which uses offset query string flag
  * Add comics for characters to detail page
  * Add events for characters to detail page
+ * Make next page button handle number of results
  * About content
  * Deployment